Gauvino/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

   :::tip

   The hardware decoding of H.264 / AVC 10-bit (High 10 profile) video is not supported by any Intel, NVIDIA and AMD GPU.
-Jellyfin will always fall back to software decoding for it.
+  It is only supported by Apple Silicon and Rockchip.
+Jellyfin will fall back to software decoding for it when there is no hardware decoder available.
 Consider upgrading such video to H.265 / HEVC 10-bit (Main 10 profile).

   :::